 Hrabanus Maurus: De Universo - De Rerum Naturis

-Beasts, Monsters, and Grotesques
+Beasts, Monsters, and Hybrids

 Here we have a page from the bestiary section of this 11th century encyclopedia, which is filled with images of various creatures, all of whom were likely believed to be real at the time.
 The modern observer will immediately recognize that some of these animals are real, such as lions or other large cats, even if they are not always correctly colored, like the blue elephant.

 Two of the large cats are depicted with multi-colored spots, possibly an unsuccessful attempt to portray a leopard or cheetah.
 At the top of the page, we see a large griffin with a pink body and blue wings.
-A small green grotesque can be seen at the bottom of the page, it has an uncolored human face and a body resembling that of a dog or possibly a lynx.
+A small green hybrid can be seen at the bottom of the page, it has an uncolored human face and a body resembling that of a dog or possibly a lynx.

 Hrabanus Maurus: De Universo - De Rerum Naturis – Priuli & Verlucca, editori – Cod.
 Casin.
 132 – Archivio dell'Abbazia di Montecassino (Montecassino, Italy)